-Partial amputations lead to heavy fines for medical technology company
+Partial amputations lead to heavy fines for medical tech company

 Two workers at Becton, Dickinson, and Co. suffered partial amputations of their index fingers in separate incidents in October 2015, spurring an OSHA investigation and eventually resulting in $112,700 in penalties for the medical technology company.

 The company was cited for one repeat and 12 serious safety violations related to the injuries.
 The investigation found that the company failed to provide proper fall protection, machine guarding, protection from electrical and fire hazards, and lockout/tagout devices.

 An employee was killed on the job while servicing a high-speed conveyor belt in a Wisconsin paper mill in October 2015.
 An OSHA investigation followed and determined that Clearwater Paper failed to take proper lockout/tagout procedures before allowing the man to work in hazardous areas.
 As a result, OSHA has issued $119,000 in fines.

 The investigation found that employees regularly worked beneath high-speed conveyor belts, which exposed them to a variety of hazards.
 In all, Clearwater Paper was cited for one willful, one repeat, and two serious safety violations.

 Manufacturing plant cited for exposing workers to numerous hazards

 Alfa Laval, a manufacturer of technologies in heat transfer, separation, and fluid handling, was fined $172,700 after an OSHA investigation found it exposed employees to struck-by and amputation hazards.